Ella Vos: Career

 In 2017 she toured the US, and performed at the Bonnaroo Music Festival.
 In February 2018 she embarked on the North American Words I Never Said Tour, with Freya Ridings.

 In 2018 she was named a Vevo dscvr Artist to Watch.
 Her stage name means "she you" in Spanish.

 Her five-song EP Watch & Wait was released on January 25, 2019.

+In 2025, she launched the independent label Superglue Records in partnership with producer/songwriter Tommy English.
+Their debut signing is Dutch indie-pop artist Mia Nicolai.